 Similarly, no amount of intelligence, survey, or inside information will save you from the wrong set of behaviors.

-In this book, each of the chapters explores individual human behavior or attitudes towards money.
+In this book, each of the chapters explores individual human behavior or attitudes toward money.
 Certain behaviors, induce positive outcomes, while others guarantee failure.

 this book is divided into multiple chapters and some lessons caution us against certain behaviors another lesson, encourages us to embrace beneficial habits.
 (The Psychology of Money:- Book summary)